insatmc/jshero/README.md

 # jshero

 A simple game to learn javascript.
+Where the player use code to navigate and win multiple levels.